IgorColetoBueno/IgorColetoBueno/Resume.md

 > https://www.linkedin.com/in/igor-bueno-ab5712122/

-I've been a software developer for 8 years, passionate about technology and solving problems.
-Focused on the basics, concepts, and foundations of technology, my goal is to continue building a solid career and become a reference in the scenario
+I've been a software developer for 9 years, passionate about technology and solving problems.
+Focused on the basics, concepts, and foundations of technology, my goal is to continue building a solid career and become a reference in the tech scenario.

 ## Hard Skills